 During the Western Han Dynasty, male consorts openly existed within the imperial palace, these usually being handsome and artistic young men or palace eunuchs.
 Their formal duties ranged from being mere attendants to important officials of the court.

-This legend gave rise to the Chinese idiom, the passion of the cut sleeve (断袖之癖), a veiled way of referring to male homosexuality.
-Of note, compared to other terrible Chinese emperors on this list, Han Ai Di wasn’t particularly cruel or wicked.
-He was simply a foolish young man head over heels in love.
+This legend gave rise to the Chinese metaphor, the passion of the cut sleeve (断袖之癖), which is a veiled way of referring to male homosexuality.
+Of note, compared to other terrible Chinese emperors on this list, Han Ai Di wasn’t particularly wicked or oppressive; he was simply a foolish young man head over heels in love.
 Regrettably, this hastened the demise of his already embattled dynasty.